 Is There a Deadline To Pursue Compensation For Car Accident Injuries in Florida?

 Florida’s statute of limitations establishes when lawsuits must be filed by.
 The state recently adjusted its deadlines for most personal injury cases.
 By default’ you’ll have two years to submit your claim if your accident took place on or after 3/24/2023, and four years if it took place before that date.

 If a family member is killed in a fatal car accident in West Palm Beach, FL, you’ll have two years to file a wrongful death lawsuit.

-Four years might seem like a lifetime, but the fourth anniversary of your collision will be here before you know it.
 If you haven’t filed your claim by the time the statute of limitations expires, you’ll lose the opportunity to do so.
 This means you won’t be able to get the compensation you need, leaving you to cover all of the damages related to your crash.

 Florida ranks 6th in the nation for uninsured drivers, with an estimated 20.4 percent of motorists without coverage.
 Since Florida is a no-fault state, you’re covered by your own PIP benefits if you get into a car accident.

 But what happens if you suffer severe injuries in an accident and the at-fault driver doesn’t have insurance?

 Typically, you’d be able to file a claim against the at-fault driver’s liability policy.
 If they’re uninsured, that’s not an option.
 So, you’d have to take a different approach.